LittleBigRefresh/Docs/Docs/topics/bunkum/get-url.md

 In order for LittleBigPlanet to connect to Refresh (or any other custom game server), the game's EBOOT must be patched with a http(s) url.

-This guide demonstrates how to get this url.
+This guide demonstrates how to get this url as a server owner.
+If you are intending to connect to someone else's server, ask for their URL instead.

 <tldr>
 <p><b>TL;DR</b></p>